-This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
+This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
-More info here.
+More information here.

-A Short Introduction to the Medela Pump in Style with Max Flow
+Medela Pump in Style with Max Flow

 The Medela Pump in Style with Max Flow is Medela’s lowest-cost double electric breast pump.
-(The Medela Freestyle and Sonata are higher-end pumps that have some features that the Pump in Style doesn’t have.)
+(The Medela Freestyle and Sonata are examples of higher-end pumps that have some features that the Pump in Style doesn’t have.)

 It comes with a set of breast pump parts, tubing, a pair of bottles to pump into, and a power cord.
 Two breast shield sizes (21mm and 24mm) comes standard with the Pump in Style.

-A longer review of the Pump in Style with Max Flow is available here, and the older Pump in Style Advanced model here.
+A longer review of the Pump in Style with Max Flow is available here.
+The below stories show how it’s put together and works:

-Spectra S2 Overview
+Spectra S2

 Like the Pump in Style, it comes with a power cord, a set of breast pump parts, tubing, and bottles to pump into.
 Two breast shield sizes (24mm and 28mm) come standard with the Spectra S2.